E-commerce tips

 Amazon recurring reservation

-Despite convenience, the subscription model also has some limitations that you should be careful with when implementing.
+Despite convenience, the subscription model also has some limitations that you should be careful.

-First of all, it can make customers feel pressured into buying your products.
-This perception arises when customers receive products or services they don't currently need but are still being charged for.
+First of all, it makes customers feel pressured into buying your products.
+This perception arises when customers receive things they don't currently need but are still being charged for.

 And here's when things can get really messy.
 People forget they signed up for things.
-If they see unexpected charges on their credit card for subscriptions they forgot about, they get frustrated fast.
-The frustration gets even worse when the cancellation process is too complicated: customers have to navigate through multiple pages or fill out lengthy forms just to stop a subscription they don't want anymore.
+If they see unexpected charges on their credit card, they get frustrated.
+The frustration gets worse when the cancellation process is too complicated.

 So, be upfront about what the subscription includes and give people realistic expectations about timing.
 Before the charge date, send your customers an email reminder about the upcoming payment.
-At the same time, make it easy for your customers to pause or adjust their frequency without having to call customer service.
+At the same time, make it easy for your customers to pause or adjust their frequency.

 Create a network of repeat customers with referral programs